rushikeshacharya/escrow-hardhat/readme.md

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Back-End

+`cd` into the `/server` directory and run `npm install`

+To run the back-end application run `npm start` from the `/server` directory.
+The application will be running on [http://localhost:5000](http://localhost:5000)

+## Blockchain Node

+To run the blockchain node locally, run `npx hardhat node` command and use the provided address printed on the terminal by hardhat.